The United Kingdom is a land of many accents as it is actually composed of four countries: England, Northern Ireland, Scotland, and Wales.

 Gfk Consumer Confidence report -This report gauges consumers’ confidence about current and future economic conditions.

 The more confident consumers are regarding the state of the UK economy, the more likely that they will be willing to spend.

 What Moves the GBP

 Changes in Monetary Policy

-Many investors look at the pound for higher yielding assets and for carry trade.
+Many investors look at the pound for higher-yielding assets and for carry trades.
 Changes in the MPC’s interest rate alter sentiment towards the pound as it affects the yield of British securities.In addition, changes in the bank repo rate also reveal the BOE’s outlook on the economy.

 If the BOE officials feel that the economy is hurting, they will either expand quantitative easing measures or cut interest rates, which will signal to the public that the economy is unstable.

 If the BOE feels that the economy’s rise may lead to inflationary pressures down the road, they may cut back on quantitative easing or hike interest rates.

 Developments in the eurozone and US